azugfr/functions-customer-reviews/doc/03 - Continuous Delivery/README.md

 - Create a VSTS account and a new Team project
 - Create a fork of a Github repository and a new PAT to access this repository
 - Create a new pipeline with a Build and a Release definitions to continuously deliver an Azure Function
-- Use Application Insights to follow solution health and follow your custom metrics.

 This is just one example of how you can leverage VSTS and Application Insights.
 Experiment with other application deployment, you may want to add CustomerReviews site alonside the Azure Function.
 You could also leverage Azure Web apps capabilities like Slots to launch integrations tests before, or add an intermediate environment before production one like in this [blog post](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2017/10/04/azure-function-ci-cd-devops-pipeline/).
 You could also explore [Azure DevOps Projects](https://go.microsoft.com/fwlink/?linkid=862126) to rapidly kickstart your project.